JspBack/Js-course-with-examples/README.md

 # Js-course-with-examples
-The begginning of js journey
+The beginning of js journey

 You can watch this course in supersimpledev's youtube channel.
 Also, there may be some typos sry